sg-dev/sg-website/content/news/swissparliament_6-nrdocuments/index.md

 * the date and time of the discussion
 * who presided over the discussion
 * all the speeches recorded verbatim
-* all proposals (dt.
+* all propositions (dt.
 Anträge) or amendments proposed by committees, members of parliament or parliamentary groups
-* voting records and outcomes for all the proposals as well as final votes
+* voting records and outcomes for all the propositions as well as final votes

 We'll go through these individual aspects of the Amtliches Bulletin in separate blogposts and describe how we extracted and structured their contents.